corbado/example-passkeys-react/README.md

-# Complete passkeys integration example for React with Corbado
+# React Passkey-First Authentication Example with Corbado

 This is a sample implementation of the Corbado web component being integrated into a web application built with React.

+Please see the [full blog post](https://www.corbado.com/blog/react-passkeys) to understand all the required steps to integrate passkeys into React apps.

 ## File structure